 One size does not fit all

 It’s not enough to try to fit your square peg of a brand into a round hole, sometimes you’ll need to rethink your entire strategy alongside these images.
-You’ll also need to take a step back from cultural assumptions and double check everything you do.
+You’ll also need to take a step back from cultural assumptions and double-check everything you do.
 Things you take for granted may be deeply ingrained in your culture.
-A company selling spectacles in Thailand learn this to their detriment quite a few years ago – discovering that the cute images of animals wearing glasses they were using did not marry well with the local culture.
+A company selling spectacles in Thailand learned this to their detriment quite a few years ago – discovering that the cute images of animals wearing glasses they were using did not marry well with the local culture.
 Instead of being appealing, the glasses were disliked because of cultural associations.
 Animals in particular mean different things across the globe.

 Some cultures have a significant affinity for certain colors – in China for example the color red is seen as a bringer of luck and wealth.
-There are colors to avoid too.
+There are colors to avoid, too.
 In Spain, UPS trucks had to be repainted because brown trucks resemble hearses.
 Likewise, in Germany the brown uniform is associated with WW2 and a past many do not wish to be reminded of.
 Research the color preferences of your markets and take note.
 You definitely don’t want to make the same mistake the Telecom company, Orange, made in Northern Ireland.